dquist/EventBus/README.md

 EventBus::FireEvent(e); // Fire the event
 ```

 The PlayerChatEvent takes three parameters: the event sender or source, a reference to the player that is chatting, and then the message text.
 The act of firing an event is simply to declare an event object and pass it to the static *FireEvent* method.
 When *FireEvent* is called, it will service all the event handlers for that event type before returning.
-This synchronous event-based programming is extremely useful in decoupling inter-class dependencies in large code bases
+This synchronous event-based programming is extremely useful in decoupling inter-class dependencies in large code bases.

 ### Creating an Event Handler